usdot-jpo-codehub/codehub-readme-template/README.md

 * Builds
 * Contributions
 * Versioning
-* Authors
 * License
 * Acknowledgments
+* Additional Notes

 # Project Description

-*Required - Insert your project's title and a one paragraph description of its code and what the code does.*
+*Required - Insert your project's title, a one paragraph description of its code and what the code does.*

 Example:

 README Template

-This project is a README template for guiding users towards including as much useful information as possible.
-It is a README that can be copy-pasted into other README files for project teams to fill out in order to provide useful and relevant information to users of a repository, as well as to be compliant with ITS JPO requirements for making source code available on ITS CodeHub.
+This project is a README template for users to copy-paste into their project's README file and fill out with their project's information in order to provide useful and relevant information to users of a repository, as well as to be compliant with ITS JPO requirements for making source code available on ITS CodeHub.

 ## Contact Information

-*Required - Project a primary contact and contact information (e.g email and phone number) for the ITS JPO to contact regarding questions for this repository.*
+*Required - Provide a primary contact and associated contact information (e.g. email and phone number) for the ITS JPO to contact regarding questions for this repository.*

 Example: